Jennifer Rubin (policy analyst)

-Jennifer Rubin is a British social scientist and policy analyst who is professor of public policy at King's College London.
+Jennifer Kateman Rubin is a British social scientist and policy analyst who is professor of public policy at King's College London.
 A graduate and doctorate in social and political sciences, her research covers a wide area including research policy, government policy, public health and social care.
 She is elected Fellow of the Academy of Social Sciences.
 She is currently the Chief Scientific Officer at the UK Home office.

 Education

 Rubin studied B.A. in European politics at the Loughborough University and graduated in 1990 in first class honours.
 Enroling for Ph.D. in the Department of Social and Political Sciences at the University of Cambridge, she earned her doctorate in 1995.
 That year, she was awarded the Opportunity Research Scholars' Program (ORS) by which she worked at King's College London.
 Her thesis was Selecting gender : women, management and the corporate interview, which she partially published as "Gender, Equality and the Culture of Organizational Assessment" in the book Gender, Work & Organization in 1997.